-Many people with (intellectual) disabilities are isolated and have no friends.
+Many people with (intellectual) disabilities can be isolated and have no friends.
 An initiative to break through this is the Best Buddies Program that was introduced.

-The Best Buddies Program is a friendship program in which a person with an (intellectual) disability and a non-disabled person, for at least one year:
+The Best Buddies Program is a friendship program in which a person with an (intellectual) disability and a person without a disability, for at least one year: